 Packability & Weight

 - This is a very lightweight jacket with impressive warmth and ventilation, but there are lighter jackets on the market.
 If having the minimum weight possible, there’s a trade-off for warmth or using natural Down instead of synthetic insulation.
 The Proton is comparable to the Atom LT Hoody (370g) but is heavier than the Cerium Down Hoody (306g).
-Even though there is no integrated stuff sack, the Proton LT packs down very well, but can’t compete with a down jacket.
+Even though there is no integrated stuff sack, the Arc’teryx Proton LT packs down very well, but it can’t compete with a down jacket.

 Summer & Winter Warmth